-The Humane Society of the United States works with animal care and control professionals to put in place and enhance humane and effective protocols for responding to wildlife conflicts, and we invite you to become a part of this movement by signing our Wild Neighbors pledge.
+Humane World for Animals works with animal care and control professionals to put in place and enhance humane and effective protocols for responding to wildlife conflicts.
+We invite you to become a part of this movement by signing our Wild Neighbors pledge.
 The Wild Neighbors pledge is a commitment to using humane solutions for conflicts with wildlife and promoting coexistence with your community's wild neighbors.

-Go to humanepro.org/wildneighborspledge to learn more..
+Go to humanepro.org/wildneighborspledge to learn more.